Kalman Bayesian Neural Networks for Closed-form Online Learning

 The KBNN consists of a forward pass for inferring the output distribution given an input sample and a backward pass to adjust the network parameters given a corresponding output sample.
 A part of the backward pass is visualized in Fig.~\ref{fig:backwar}.
 By assuming that the weights and outputs of each network layer are Gaussian distributed, it is sufficient to compute the mean and covariance in a moment matching fashion.
 In doing so, it is possible to provide closed-form expressions for the forward pass as well as the update equations of the weights in the backward pass for commonly used activation functions like sigmoid or ReLU.
 The main contributions of this paper are: (a) We introduce an approach that strictly follows Bayesian inference.
 Thus, learning the network parameters is not reformulated as optimization problem.
 The use of Bayesian filtering and smoothing techniques instead enables native online training of BNNs, where we show the relationship to the famous Kalman filtering and smoothing equations \cite{kalman1960filter, rauch1965smoother}. (b) We extend the work of \citet{huber2020bayesian} being applicable only for a single neuron to the case of an MLP.
 In doing so, all calculations necessary are performed in closed form.
-For ReLU and linear activations they are exact. (c) We compare the performance of our approach to a standard backpropagation (BP) algorithm, as well as to inference techniques such as MCMC, VI and expectation propagation (EP).
+For ReLU and linear activations they are exact. (c) We compare the performance of our approach on various common benchmarking datasets to inference techniques such as MCMC, VI and expectation propagation (EP).

-The paper is structured as follows: the next section reviews related work and Sec.~\ref{sec:problem} gives a problem formulation and states the assumptions made.
-In Sec.~\ref{sec:kbnn} the forward and backward pass of the KBNN are derived.
-Numerical evaluations are conducted in Sec.~\ref{sec:experiments} and a strengths, weaknesses, and future research directions are discussed in Sec.~\ref{sec:discussion}.